 "Virtual visitation," as the term implies, is a form of child visitation that requires the use of technology to keep in contact with a child.
-This type of visitation may include email, video conferencing, video mail, and instant messaging, but typically is detailed as part of a parenting agreement or child custody order.
+This type of visitation may include email, video conferencing, video chatting, and instant messaging, but typically is detailed as part of a parenting agreement or child custody order.

-Requests for virtual visitation are generally made by the non-custodial parent in situations where the custodial parent seeks to relocate or move out of the area with a child -- thereby interfering with existing parental visitation rights.
+Requests for virtual visitation are generally made by the non-custodial parent in situations where the custodial parent plans to relocate or move out of the area with a child -- thereby interfering with existing parental visitation rights.
 Requests for such arrangements also may apply to new child custody and visitation requests, including child custody and visitation in non-divorce cases and visitation requests by unmarried fathers.

 Read on to learn more about how the law can accommodate alternatives to in-person visitation.